ctschroeder/tutorials/Voyant.md

 #### If you don't have Chrome here are two other options:
     1. Take a screenshot of your visualization and copy the LINK to your corpus or visualization in Voyant and put both the static image/screenshot and the link in your blog post
     OR
-    2. Select "custom HTML" block in Wordpress.
+    2. For blog only (not Google Doc): Select "custom HTML" block in Wordpress.
 Copy the following code into the block:  <div style="text-align:center"><iframe src="INSERT YOUR URL HERE" height='800px' width='750px'></iframe></div> .
 Then go to Voyant.
 Pick the visualization you want to embed and hover over its question mark above the tool/viz.
 You should see a few icons appear; click on the box with the arrow .
 Click "Export", and that tool/viz should appear in a new tab or window all on its own.
 Copy the URL or web address of the new tab and paste it in the code where INSERT YOUR URL HERE appears.
 The live clickable Voyant embed should appear.

 ### Step 11: Document your visualization and corpus
-* In your blog post, website, or separate text/wordprocessor file where you are keeping your notes: document what your corpus is and where you got it from
+* In your Lab Notebook, Google Doc, blog post, or separate text/wordprocessor file where you are keeping your notes: document what your corpus is and where you got it from
 * You should also document the tool if you are including visualizations/information based on the tool and the tutorial you used
 * First we will document Voyant Tools.
 Click on the Export button for the tool. (**again, this works best in CHROME**)
   * Click on Export View
   * Select Bibliographic reference and click Export
   * Copy the reference in whichever format you prefer.
-  * Paste it into your blog post/webpage/notes page.
+  * Paste it into your blog post/webpage/Google Doc page.
 For blog posts/webpages, check the formatting
 * Best practices are also to link to your corpus/tool online if it is online.
 (You can't do this if you downloaded the Voyant app and are using it offline.)
   * Click on the Export button at the very top right of your screen (in the blue bar)
   * Click Export